neiios/dam-project-client/README.md

 ## TODO

+1. [ ] Endpoint for user questions (on articles page) should return just pending questions.
+This way, under pending will be just user's questions and under "Questions" all of the answered ones, from all users
 1. [ ] Fallback img for conferences
 1. [ ] Add dark theme
 1. [ ] Fix admim page styling